Coactive TVUser-centered

 gaining wide acceptance, but the full power of this technology is still

-emerging, and even the basic principles are still often ignored.
+emerging, and many of the basic principles are still often ignored.

 - Ubiquity: One key